Helly's theorem: Proof

+This is a contradiction, since $X$ is a non-compact $n$-dimensional manifold, and the top homology group of a non-compact manifold is zero.

 Colorful Helly theorem

 The colorful Helly theorem is an extension of Helly's theorem in which, instead of one collection, there are d+1 collections of convex subsets of R^{d}.

 If, for every choice of a transversal – one set from every collection – there is a point in common to all the chosen sets, then for at least one of the collections, there is a point in common to all sets in the collection.

 Figuratively, one can consider the d+1 collections to be of d+1 different colors.
 Then the theorem says that, if every choice of one-set-per-color has a non-empty intersection, then there exists a color such that all sets of that color have a non-empty intersection.

 Fractional Helly theorem

 For every a > 0 there is some b > 0 such that, if X_{1}, ..., X_{n} are n convex subsets of R^{d}, and at least an a-fraction of (d+1)-tuples of the sets have a point in common, then a fraction of at least b of the sets have a point in common.